uwu-octane/alg_lab/sheets/01_setup_and_first_look/README.md

 This task may look like much but actually we just want you to spent a few hours looking onto the examples and how one can communicate a problem to these tools.
 It is not about being able to do it yourself, just about having a rough idea of what may be going on.
-You will pass this task if you can convince us that you tried to answer the following questions (and dicussed it in the group).
+You will pass this task if you can convince us that you at least put some hours into trying to answer the following questions (and dicussed it in the group).

 ### 1. Try to give a mathematical definition of the three problems.